AI-SDC/SDC-Reboot/categorisation_of_models_and_risks.md

 <!--## $${\text{\color{blue}Group\ 2:\ Regression\ Models}}$$-->
 ### Group B.1.
 Regression models

-Regression models are used to predict continuous numerical values based on one or more features or predictor variables.
+Regression models are designed to predict a number out of range (continuous variable), which is based on the data provided to train the model.

-These models are specifically trained to generate numerical predictions - without estimating the probability of an event or class.
 Instead of saying how likely something is, they predict how much or how long.

 Examples from different domains include: estimating air pollutant levels, predict risk of re-offending, forecasting duration of hospital stay, analysing drug response in patients, etc.